-When I first began releasing my own music for streaming as a kid in middle school, the struggle was always being able to hear the difference in quality between the songs I was putting out and professionally mixed songs, and yet not understanding what it even was that made that huge difference.
+When I first began releasing my own music as a kid in middle school, the struggle was always being able to hear the difference in quality between the songs I was putting out and professionally mixed songs, and yet not understanding what it even was that made that huge difference.
 All I wanted was someone to mix and master my songs for a reasonable price without getting taken advantage of, which a lot of artists can testify that it can be a frustratingly difficult thing to find.

 While I definitely have a niche for mixing Pop genres that sonically relate to artists like LANY, The Weeknd or The 1975, I can take on any project by artists who want that true pop-like-polish on their songs.

 I'd love to hear about your project.
 Click the 'Contact' button above to get in touch.

 14 Reviews - 3 Repeat ClientsEndorse Cole Jamison Tessier